 They do, however, offer the use of higher magnification on moving boats due to their ability to stabilize the image.

 This feature is extremely common in this type of binoculars, as it also achieves the best water tightness.

-In Europe, Steiner has become an established provider of marine binoculars to the extent that nobody else in the premium class actually produces them anymore (Zeiss, Leica, Swarovski ...).
-Steiner has 3 series of this type of binoculars and in each minimum of 4 models.
+In Europe, Steiner has become an established provider of marine binocular to the extent that nobody else in the premium class actually produces them anymore (Zeiss, Leica, Swarovski ...).

 Steiner Binoculars (Photo by Konrad Frost/Volvo Ocean Race.
 23 October, 2017)

 Configuration 7x50 and Porro prism are optimal because of a 7mm exit pupil, good light transmission, and focusing separated for each eye.

 All these features mean that this type of binoculars is also the best choice for observing in the dark.